 - Table 1.
 Total consumer savings due to enforcement actions by the CNMC (in euros) - Table 2.
 Number of case files and entities involved - Table 3.
 Estimated consumer savings due to cases of prohibited conducts (in euros) - Table 4.
 Number of merger cases included in the analysis - Table 5.
 Estimated consumer savings due to cases of merger control (in euros)

 LIST OF FIGURES

 - Figure 1.
-Savings due to cases of prohibited conducts (3-year moving averages, millions of euros) - Figure 2.
-Savings due to merger control cases (3-year moving averages, millions of euros)
+Savings due to cases of prohibited conducts (millions of euros) - Figure 2.
+Savings due to merger control cases (millions of euros)

 1. EXECUTIVE SUMMARY